Kanna727/PnB/README.md

 ### Dev setup

 You can run & debug the project just like a typical flutter project.
 If you want to use the demo sheet, kindly request me for credentials at chitturiprasanth13797@gmail.com

+> NOTE: You will be able to login by providing any dummy credentials for a read only sheet shared with anyone.